 Behavior of Caridina cf. babaulti Shrimp

 Healthy shrimp skitter all over an aquarium, constantly searching for food.
-They seem to never hold still and are always moving about.
+They seem to never hold still and are always moving around.
 When food is dropped into the aquarium, they soon sense it and scurry to the front of the aquarium to eat.

 They are also excellent maintenance crews in cleaning the aquatic plants compared to other shrimp.